sguntu123/jhipsterMicroServices/README.md

 - use https://start.jhipster.tech/jdl-studio/ to modify application jhipster-jdl.jdl
 - jhipster import-jdl jhipster-jdl.jdl
 - mkdir docker-compose and then `jhipster docker-compose`
+- modify docker-compose.yml to only use one mssql service, set port to 1435
 - change </jib-maven-plugin.version> to 3.3.2
 - acceptLicense() in MsSqlTestContainer.java
 - for each application run `./mvnw -ntp -Pprod verify jib:dockerBuild`
-- in docker-compose run `docker-compose run -d`
+- in docker-compose run `docker-compose up -d`